awiones/BItcoin-Crawler/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the [LICENSE](./LICENSE) file for details.

 ## Contributions